Vasileia-Apostolou/all_about_glam_blog/README.md

 - **Share**-
 In the future, I would like to add a feature which allows the users to share their post which others on social media.

+-**Pagination**-
+In the future, I would like to add pagination in my app to break the content into seperate pages for a more user-friendly experience.

 ## Technologies Used